Hanhpt23/Hanhpt23/README.md

 ### WELCOME TO MY PAGE 👋👋👋
-I am Hanh, and I have a keen interest in Robotics and Deep Learning.
+I am Hanh, and I am interested in Robotics and Deep Learning.
 I enjoy sharing my knowledge and what I am learning in these fields.

 ## How to reach me 📝